 Here Comes the...Wedding Planner

-Do you enjoy planning big parties and do you like working with people?
-Are you good at negotiating and networking?
-You might consider becoming a wedding planner.
+If you are excellent at and enjoy planning big parties, like working with people, and are skilled at networking and negotiating, consider becoming a wedding planner.
 People who work in this field are also known as wedding or bridal consultants.
-Many are self-employed while others work for wedding or event planning companies.
+Many are self-employed, but others work for wedding or event planning companies.

 What Does a Wedding Planner Do?